A healthy weekly vegan meal plan with a shopping list that will help you eat healthier and will simplify your weeknights.

 Make the homemade BBQ sauce for the meatloaf and the BBQ carrots if you didn't buy it.

-Roast the garlic for the mashed potatoes
+Roast the garlic for the mashed potatoes while you bake the meatloaf.

 Wash the green beans and snap off the stems, and slice the bell pepper and store in an airtight container in the refrigerator